php-fig/fig-standards/proposed/PSR-Cache.md

      * passed, but should not use a longer one.
      *
      * If no $ttl is passed then the item can be stored indefinitely or a
-     * default value can be set by the implementation.
+     * default value can be set by the Implementing Library.
      *
      * Returns true if the item was successfully stored.
      *